Hello from Panda Cub Studios

 A cozy little studio

-Panda Cub Studios is currently just me — a solo developer — with the help of an awesome artist, and talented sound engineer I’m working with.
+Panda Cub Studios is currently just me, with the help of an awesome artist, and talented sound engineer.
 I’ve been making games for a long time, but this is the first project I’ll be releasing that’s entirely my own.

 My goal is simple: to make small, cozy games that are easy to pick up, relaxing to play, and satisfying to master.

-I started learning game development when I was 11 years old, because I couldn’t stop thinking about games and how they were made.
-I wanted to create worlds, systems, and little moments that made people smile.
+I started learning game development when I was 9 years old, I just couldn’t stop thinking about games and how they were made.
+I wanted to make my very own game similar to those I played at the time, such as Super Mario 64, and RuneScape.

 And now I’m finally doing the thing I’ve wanted to do since I was a kid: releasing my own game under my own studio name.